Adam Dalgliesh: Character

 In the first novel, Dalgliesh is a Detective Chief Inspector.
 He eventually reaches the rank of Commander in the Metropolitan Police at New Scotland Yard, London.
 He is an intensely cerebral and private person.
-He writes poetry, a fact about which his colleagues are fond of reminding him.
+He writes poetry, a fact of which his colleagues are fond of reminding him.
 Several volumes of his poetry have been published.
 Dalgliesh lives in a flat above the Thames at Queenhithe in the City of London.
 In the earlier novels he drives a Cooper Bristol, later a Jaguar.
 He was described as being "tall, dark and handsome" by some women, alluding to Mr. Darcy from Jane Austen's Pride and Prejudice.

 His father was the rector of a Norfolk country parish.
 His sole family relation was his aunt, Jane Dalgliesh, whom he held in high esteem.
 After her death, Dalgliesh inherits, among other bequests, a converted windmill located on the Norfolk coast.
 In his lengthy career, he has been quite astute and successful and now heads a squad of CID officers working on only the most sensitive cases.

 Dalgliesh is a widower.
 He lost his wife in childbirth 13 years before A Mind to Murder, and was reluctant to commit himself ever since.
 His relationship with Deborah Riscoe ended because of this.
 During his time at St. Anselm's in Suffolk, he meets Cambridge lecturer Emma Lavenham and later asks her to marry him.
 The wedding takes place at the end of The Private Patient, published in 2008.

 The character's name was chosen in honour of the author's English teacher at Cambridge High School.
 Years later, she learnt that Miss Dalgliesh's father had in fact been named Adam.